maxvonhippel/Stellar-Visualizer/README.md

 ## Status

-The synthetic data generation tool is *WIP*.
-Once that is completed, I will begin working on the visualization code in Javascript and further documentation.
+The synthetic data generation tool is basically complete, although I plan to improve it over time.
+The only major missing feature at this point is MATLAB integration, which I'm working on.

+The visualization tool is in progress and looks pretty cool, but a lot of work remains, in particular for:

+1. Labeling of axes and datapoints
+2. Selection of datapoints
+3. Conic filtering of datapoints
+4. Selection of axes (for coordinate system)

+## Citations

 This project is made open-source and freely available under [BSD-3-Clause license](LICENSE).

-## Citations

 This section will get cleaned up and made more science-y and formal and whatnot later.
 For now, we only have one reference, [which is this](http://adsabs.harvard.edu/full/1987AJ.....93..864J).